johanbeauce/saint-patricks-kata/src/main/java/com/beauce/kata/beerorder/solution/readme.md

 ```

 ## Step 3: create a BeerOrder object
-The generate invoice method should take a `Pub` and list of `BeerOrder` object.
+The `generateInvoice method should take a `Pub` and a list of `BeerOrder` objects.
 ```java
 List<BeerOrder> beerOrders = new ArrayList<>();
 beerOrders.add(new BeerOrder(guinnessBeer, 10));
 beerOrders.add(new BeerOrder(kilkennyBeer, 5));
 var invoice = service.generateInvoice(pub, beerOrders);
 ```
-Create the new method with the new signature:
+Create the new method with the updated signature:
 ```java
 public String generateInvoice(Pub pub, List<BeerOrder> beerOrders) {
     return null;
 }
 ```
-Run the test to make it fail.
-First step of TDD.
+Run the test to make it fail (first step of TDD).
-Make it green as fast as possible:
+Make it pass as quickly as possible:
 ```java
 public String generateInvoice(Pub pub,
                               List<BeerOrder> beerOrders) {